metrorailings/OwlBlog/content/posts/postseason-review-seahawks.md

 Unfortunately, no. Even though Carroll once led the Legion of Boom early in the decade, his grasp on defensive concepts seems to have slipped over the years.

-The Seahawks have coughed up nearly 6000 yards on defense this year.
+The Seahawks have coughed up nearly six thousand yards on defense this year.
 They've won games sloppily against teams that ate up yardage against their defense.
 Matt Schaub managed to post 460 yards against their defense, albeit in a futile effort as the game was out of hand.

 People can argue that Carroll's defenses are more than happy to give up yardage when the Seahawks are blowing out the other team on the scoreboard.
-Sure, but the Seahawks back in their Legion of Boom days were infamously stingy, even with big leads.
+Sure, but that argument won't hold any weight when one remembers how stingy the Legion of Boom were even with big leads.

 ***

 ### Do the quarterback and most of the other key players on the offense have any playoff experience?

 Yes.
-With the exception of a few rookies, most of the Seahawks have considerable playoff experience, including Russell Wilson.
+With the exception of a few rookies, most of the Seahawks have considerable playoff experience, especially Russell Wilson.

 ***